-Spot Colors comes pre-loaded with libraries of named colors such as those from PANTONE, HKS, TOYO, and DIC.
-The spot color libraries store the original colors with their device-independent definitions (Lab values).
-For each output profile on the Fiery server, Spot Colors computes the best available CMYK reproduction of each spot color.
-Each time a new profile is generated or updated, Spot Colors automatically recalculates the best CMYK equivalents.
+Spot Pro pre-loads the Fiery server libraries of named colors such as those from PANTONE, HKS, TOYO, and DIC.
+The spot color libraries store the original colors with their device-independent definitions (L\a\b\ values).
+For each output profile on the Fiery server, Spot Pro computes the best available CMYK reproduction of each spot color.
+Each time a new profile is generated or updated, Spot Pro automatically recalculates the best CMYK equivalents and converted L\a\b\ values.

 You can create a list of "substitute" colors.
-These are colors that, when called for in a document by their RGB or CMYK values, are substituted with a different color having the CMYK values from the Spot Colors color definition.
+These are colors that, when called for in a document by their RGB or CMYK values, are substituted with a different color having the CMYK values from the Spot Pro color definition.
 This permits exact color control and overrides individual RGB and CMYK colors.